lamperez/xiaomi-lightbar-nrf24/readme.md

 - Steps is a number from 1 to 15.
 - Default is the code sent by the original control.
+- Wrong codes (e.g. `0x0800`) are silently ignored.
 - The intensity and color scales are 0 to 15.
-- Steps out of [1, 15] may temporarily block the control.
-- Wrong codes are silently ignored
+- Steps higher than 15 saturate the intensity or color, but they are not immediately applied.
+Instead, they wait for the next update.
+This can be used to fix an absolute value of intensity or color, without flicker.

 ## CRC checksum